 US retail sales post record resurgence in May

-[WASHINGTON] US retail sales experienced a record rise in May as 2.5 million Americans went back to work and people began moving about more freely, although the rebound retraces only a fraction of the historic drops in March and April amid the coronavirus lockdowns.
+US RETAIL sales experienced a record rise in May as 2.5 million Americans went back to work and people began moving about more freely, although the rebound retraces only a fraction of the historic drops in March and April amid the Covid-19 lockdowns.

-The Commerce Department on Tuesday said overall retail receipts rose 17.7 per cent last month after falling by a record 14.7 per cent in April.
-The gain exceeded the previous record increase of 6.7 per cent in October 2001 as Americans resumed spending following what was then a record pullback in the aftermath of the September 11, 2001, attacks on the United States.
+The US Commerce Department on Tuesday said that overall retail receipts rose 17.7 per cent last month after falling by a record 14.7 per cent in April.
+The gain exceeded the previous record increase of 6.7 per cent in October 2001 as Americans resumed spending following what was then a record pullback in the aftermath of the Sept 11, 2001 attacks on the US.

-While certainly an eye-catching bounce, it retraces only a portion of the sales drop registered in the record back-to-back declines in the two previous months when widespread stay-at-home orders were imposed to stop the spread of Covid-19, the respiratory illness caused by the novel coronavirus.
+While certainly an eye-catching bounce, it retraces only a portion of the sales drop registered in the record back-to-back declines in the two previous months when widespread stay-at-home orders were imposed in the country to stop the spread of Covid-19.
 In addition to April's record plunge, sales had tumbled more than 8 per cent in March.

+The US economy dropped into recession in February as the viral outbreak brought a record-long expansion to an abrupt end.

-The closely watched "retail control" figure, which further excludes building materials, food services and gasoline sales as well as setting aside automotive-related sales, rose by a record 11.0 per cent, the report showed.
+The closely watched "retail control" figure, which further excludes building materials, food services and petrol sales as well as setting aside automotive-related sales, rose by a record 11 per cent, the report showed.
 Economists had been expecting the figure, which most closely tracks the consumer spending component of gross domestic product, to see a gain of 4.7 per cent.
+REUTERS

 BT is now on Telegram!